2006 RH120: Orbit

 It is now in solar orbit as an Amor-class asteroid with an orbit completely outside of Earth's orbit.
-As of 2022, this object is 1.7 AU from Earth on the other side of the Sun and will not be less than 1 AU from Earth until March 2025.
+As of 2022, this object is 1.7 AU from Earth on the other side of the Sun and was not less than 1 AU from Earth until March 2025.

 Future events

 Around 18 August 2028 (±3 days) it will pass Earth with a relative velocity of 136 m/s and will then pass Earth with a relative velocity of 784 m/s around 9 October 2028 as it speeds up for a November 2028 perihelion passage (closest approach to the Sun and when an object moves fastest in its orbit).
 For comparison, on 13 April 2029, asteroid 99942 Apophis will pass Earth at a relative speed of 7.4 km/s.

-2006 RH120 has a 1-in-200 (0.5%) chance of Earth impact on 8 February 2044 and would impact with a harmless 1 kiloton of energy if it did impact.
+has a 1-in-200 (0.5%) chance of Earth impact on 8 February 2044 and would impact with a harmless 1 kiloton of energy if it did impact.
 (The Chelyabinsk meteor released about 440 kt of energy.)
 JPL Horizon's nominal orbit has the asteroid passing 0.009 AU from Earth on 9 January 2044 (30 days before the virtual impactor).
 As a result of a 281 day observation arc and radar observations, JPL's solution accounts for non-gravitational forces as the multi-decade motion of a very small object is greatly affected by solar heating.